quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 (e.g., research datasets might have different requirements to live operational troubleshooting).

-The most extreme for of minimization or anonymization is deleting a field, equivalent to not logging it. qlog implementations should offer fine-grained control for this on a per-use-case or per-connection basis.
+The most extreme form of minimization or anonymization is deleting a field, equivalent to not logging it. qlog implementations should offer fine-grained control for this on a per-use-case or per-connection basis.